-This is what you leave yourself vulnerable to, when you go through life never having a single goddamn thought of your own.
+This is what you leave yourself vulnerable to when you go through life never having a single goddamn thought of your own.

+NADIA (scoffing)

-(scoffing) I know what this is about.
+I know what this is about.
 I never really felt the way you did when you'd kiss me.
 That's it, isn't it?

-(NADIA begins laughing at JACK, and then:)
+(NADIA begins laughing at JACK, and then JACK begins to walk away.)